hyperstack-org/hyperstack/docs/client-dsl/components.md

 end
 ```

-To render a component, you reference its class name in the DSL as a method call.
-This creates a new instance, passes any parameters proceeds with the component lifecycle.
+To render a component, you reference its class name as a method call from another component.
+This creates a new instance, passes any parameters and proceeds with the component lifecycle.

 ```ruby
 class FirstComponent < HyperComponent